-As a School Direct programme you will spend the majority of your time in schools learning from the very best teachers on the job.
-You will teach in at least two primary schools, one of which will be your ‘home’ school.
-Generally, trainees spend the teaching element in the same school in terms 1 and 3, with a second school placement during the middle term.
+As a School Direct trainee you will spend the majority of your time in schools learning from the very best teachers on the job.
+You will teach in at least two primary schools, one of which will be your ‘host’ school.
+Generally, trainees spend the teaching element in the same school in terms 1 and 3, with a second school placement during the first half of the Spring term.
 This is designed so that you get a contrasting environment and can experience the diversity in schools.
 There is also the opportunity to gain experience in a Special School.

 As a Teaching London PGCE Primary trainee you will be immersed in school life from the beginning of the course.
-You will be in a classroom with a mentor and have the opportunity to observe high quality teaching from the start.
+You will be in a classroom with an experienced teacher and have the opportunity to observe high quality teaching from the start.
 The schools in our partnership are highly supportive of all trainees, and you will be encouraged to try teaching small groups and ten the whole class during the year.

 In addition to the practical classroom experience you will enjoy, there is a wealth of centre-based lectures to attend which will enhance your subject knowledge, give you practical ideas for your teaching and unpin it all with educational theory to develop you to become a highly effective and reflective practitioner.

-Supporting you for the duration of the course will be school based and personal mentors who will be available to guide you in your journey towards becoming an outstanding primary school teacher.
+Supporting you for the duration of the course will be a school based Mentor and Link Tutor who will guide you in your journey towards becoming an outstanding primary school teacher.